-This sweet & sour chutney adds an instant zing to all the preparations.
-It is completely Gluten free and Vegan.
-Whether its Dahi bhalla, Tikki or Papri chaat, it will go perfectly with everything.
-I prepare it well in advance before festivals or parties and store it in an airtight jar in refrigerator.
-Please store this chutney in either glassware or steel container as it may react with plastic.
+This tamarind chutney can be prepared well in advance before festivals or parties and stored in an airtight jar in refrigerator for upto a month.
+Please store it in either glassware or steel container as it may react with plastic.

 - Dried Imli (Tamarind)- 1 & 1/2 cups (~150 grams)